neocoaster/react-native-boilerplate/README.md

 3. Bump versionCode by one and change versionNumber to suit your needs in `android/app/build.gradle`
 4. Run the command `./gradlew bundleRelease` (This creates the aab file)
 5. Go to Google Play Console and select the Release method of your preference
-6. Create a new release, and drag the new aab file (under android/app/build/outputs/bundle/release) into the build section.
+6. Create a new release, and drag the new aab file (under android/app/build/outputs/bundle/release) into the build section
 7. Save the build, and then send it to review (this will eliminate the previous version and upload this one)

 ### iOS